pgailinas/videoqa-representation-comparison/docs/Results_and_Insights.md

 | 6 | Autoencoder + Fusion MLP (Development, 100 videos) | **23.46%** |
 | 7 | Autoencoder + Fusion MLP (Development, 500 videos) | **21.78%** |

-The ranking illustrates the performance differences among the evaluated representation-based approaches.
-Bilinear Fusion achieved the highest representation-based accuracy, while the current reconstruction-based autoencoder representations produced substantially lower downstream performance.
+The ranking summarizes the relative performance of all evaluated representation-based approaches, with Bilinear Fusion achieving the highest overall validation accuracy.

 ---